AugustinCablant/AugustinCablant/README.md

 I am currently interning at EDF Lab, where I am involved in predicting consumption based on demographic data.
   <br>
   <br>
+⚡ Fun fact: I run more than I drive!
 </div>